 Performance evaluation takes over from evaluation, data analysis, and monitoring and measurement clauses.
 Specifically, ISO 14001 and ISO 45001 require an Evaluation of Compliance (Legal and other), while ISO 9001 requires the monitoring of Customer Satisfaction.
 Internal Audits and Management Reviews are also included here.

 Organizations are required to react appropriately to non-conformities and incidents, and take action to control, correct, deal with consequences, and eliminate the cause so that it does not recur or occur elsewhere.
 The organization is also required to improve the suitability, adequacy, and effectiveness of the management system.
 Preventive action is gone – replaced by the risk based process approach in section 4 and actions to address risks in section 6.

-Disclaimer: These are the views of the PwC’s Auditor Training & Certification and do not necessarily represent the views of other parties.
+Disclaimer: These are the views of the PwC Training Academy and do not necessarily represent the views of other parties.
 Further changes to ISO 9001, ISO 14001, and ISO 45001 and other associated documents may occur prior to their final release.